konehus/network-stack-lab/README.md

 # network-stack-lab
-Gotcp is user space tcp/ip protocol stack implementation by golang for learing purpose.
+network-stack-lab is user space tcp/ip protocol stack implementation by golang for learing purpose.
 This project is inspired by [microps](https://github.com/pandax381/microps)

 ## Features
-Gotcp work on Linux only.
+network-stack-lab work on Linux only.
 To run this, You have to be root.
 Supported protocol is berow.
 - Ethernet
 	- tuntap